Feb. 25, 2022

-If you’re an event organizer, we encourage you to work directly with your contracted venues, host hotels and vendors within Wake County to postpone or reschedule your event.
+If you’re an event organizer, we encourage you to work directly with your contracted venues, host hotels and vendors within Wake County.

 For additional resources for meetings and events, please review the U.S. Travel Association’s Emergency Preparedness and Response Coronavirus (COVID-19) Toolkit found here.